zuri-training/student-worker-be-pjt-10/README.md

 # Student Worker
 This is the backend version of the Student-Worker App by PJT-10 from the Zuri Training.
 This readme explains the endpoints here.
-Please test it with postman first
+Always check if the status code is 200 before performing an operation Please test it with postman first.

 ## Base URL
 https://student-worker2.herokuapp.com